Polypants/threejs_tutorial/README.md

 That looks cool, but it’s a little flat looking.
 We can fix that with a bump map.

 We’ll need to change our plane material to a `MeshStandardMaterial`.
 This is the only material bump maps are available for.
 Let’s also set it’s `roughness` to `0.8` for a realistic concrete look.

 ```
 var planeMaterial = new THREE.MeshStandardMaterial({ color: 0xffffff, roughness: 0.8 });
 planeMaterial.bumpMap = textureLoader.load('assets/rock.jpg');
 ```

 Okay, that’s a liiiittle too bumpy.
-Let’s scale it.
+Let’s set its `bumpScale` value to 0.02.

 ```
 planeMaterial.bumpScale = 0.02;